Handy-Search/project/README.md

 ## Description

 We implemented several features in building this distributed, performant, fault-tolerant search engine.
-These are described in detail in our final paper, but at a high level:
+These are described in detail in our [final report](Handy Search - Final Report.pdf), but at a high level:
 * A crawler and indexer implemented on top of Apache Flink to crawl and process pages across the web.
 * PageRank implemented on Hadoop MapReduce to calculate the authority of different hosts.
 * A search engine query on MongoDb.